chrislo27/RhythmHeavenRemixEditor/.github/CONTRIBUTING.md

 the [pull request template](PULL_REQUEST_TEMPLATE.md) Just a few things to note when submitting a pull
 request:

-1. All your code will be subject to the project's licence.
+1. All your contributions will be subject to the project's licence.
 2. You cannot modify this project's style (i.e. indentation style, bracket style, naming, etc).
 I'll understand if you do this by accident, but I'll expect you to fix it before I merge the pull request.
 3. Your JSON formatting must be correct (fit the rest of the project's style) and valid.